This is work in progress. Mechanisms and values are susceptible to change.

-The Terra Protocol is based on Tendermint, which relies on a set of validators to secure the network.
-The role of validators is to run a full-node and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
+Terra Core is powered by Tendermint consensus, which relies on a set of validators to secure the network.
+Validators run a full nodes and participate in consensus by broadcasting votes which contain cryptographic signatures signed by their private key.
 Validators commit new blocks in the blockchain and receive revenue in exchange for their work.
-They must also participate in on-procotol treasury governance by voting on budget programs.
-Validators are weighted according to their total stake.
+They also participate in on-procotol treasury governance by voting on governance proposals.
+A validator's voting influence is weighted according to their total stake.

 Any user in the system can declare its intention to become a validator by sending a

 The weight (i.e. total stake) of a validator determines wether or not it is an active validator, and also how frequently this node will have to propose a block and how much revenue it will obtain.
 Initially, only the top 100 validators with the most weight will be active validators.
 If validators double-sign, or are frequently offline, they risk their staked Luna (including Luna delegated by users) being "slashed" by the protocol to penalize negligence and misbehavior.

 A full node is a program that fully validates transactions and blocks of a blockchain.
 It is distinct from a light node that only processes block headers and a small subset of transactions.
 Running a full node requires more resources than a light node but is necessary in order to be a validator.
 In practice, running a full node only implies running a non-compromised and up-to-date version of the software with low network latency and without downtime.